Difference Between MySQL and SQLite

 5. Scalability

-Scalability is indeed the most important factor any developer would check for in the database.
-Where MySQL is highly scalable and capable of handling a large volume of data SQLite fails to perform at the same level.
+Scalability is the most important factor any developer would check for in the database.
+Where MySQL is highly scalable and capable of handling a large volume of data, SQLite fails to perform at the same level.
 SQLite performance tends to degrade with the increase in the volume of data as it writes the data directly in a file that occupies a lot of memory.

-Comparison Table between MySQL and SQLite
+Comparison Table between MySQL vs SQLite

 MySQL | SQLite |